flanagan-lab/flanagan-lab.github.io/_pages/about.md

 <b>Lab news</b>

+May 2026: Skye Davis was awarded a travel grant to attend the Scientific Committee for Antarctic Research conference in Norway later this year.

+May 2026: Sarah had a collaborative paper published on the methods of her work on seals in Antarctica.

+March 2026: Nan Hauser passed her PhD oral examination!

+December 2026: Belle Hartshorn completed her degree and is moving on to medical school at the University of Auckland!

 November 2025: Juan Lee was awarded a Graduate Student Research Award from the Society of Systematic Biology to support his thesis research -- well done Juan!

 November 2025: Congratulations to Belle Hartshorn who won an award for best presentation at the Annual Biology Conference!
 She also submitted her thesis and finished the requirements for her BSc(Hons) this month.